NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 ## Wrap Up

 That's it!
-You now have an AvalancheGo node running on a latitude server.
+You now have an AvalancheGo node running on a Latitude.sh machine.
 We recommend setting up  [node monitoring](https://docs.avax.network/nodes/maintain/setting-up-node-monitoring) for your AvalancheGo node.
-If you have feedback on this tutorial, or anything else, send us an [Email](mailto:Habeeb.bombata@latitude.sh).
+If you have feedback on this tutorial, or anything else, please let us know.

+`Author`
+Bombata Habeeb
+*Habeeb.bombata@latitude.sh*